MohammedSaLah-Eldeen/supermaker.tech/content/posts/decoded-mlops-in-plain-english.md

 - Assess **Feasibility** and **Value**

-  Once you've a set of possible solutions you need to go through them one by one and assess their feasibility and value.
+  Once you have a set of possible solutions you need to go through them one by one and assess their feasibility and value.

   `Feasibilitiy`

-  Is trying to assess if a solution can be implemented in reality,
+  Is trying to assess and understand if a solution can be implemented, given the problem complexity and constraints

-  there are a lot of dimensions that you would need to consider!
+  there are a lot of dimensions that you need to consider!

      - Is the required data for this solution is available?